 Nola was elected as the Federal Member for Forrest in November 2007.
 She was appointed Deputy Opposition Whip immediately upon election, and was appointed Deputy Government Whip in September 2013.
 On the 27 September 2015, Nola became the first female to be appointed to the position of Chief Government Whip.

-Nola is the Co-convener for Parliamentary Friends of Primary Producers and Co-convener for Parliamentary Friends of End of Life Care.
+Nola is the Co-convener for Parliamentary Friends of Primary Producers and Co-convener for Parliamentary Friends of Palliative Care.
 She is an Endometriosis Ambassador and patron for a number of organisations.
 She has spent extensive periods of her parliamentary career on the following committees: Communications, Environment and the Arts.

 Nola enjoys spending time with family and friends, and passions include football, cooking, music, reading and walking.